 That said, there are other faster and more affordable routes to take to receive certification.
-For instance, with the Boot.dev subscription, you’ll receive a certificate when you complete a course for only 8$ a month, while Coursera ranges from $45 a month and up, depending on the course you take.
+For instance, with a Boot.dev subscription, you’ll receive a certificate when you complete a course for only a few bucks a month, while Coursera ranges from $45+ per month, depending on the course you take.
 With Boot.dev you’re also able to complete the course quicker, whereas Coursera’s courses take anywhere from 6 to 10 months.

 Computer science skills will get you interviews.
 A portfolio of projects will get you hired.